llwang8/Data_Science_Portfolio/PythonProgramming/Project_ Explore U.S. Births/README.md

 The dataset on births in the U.S. was compiled by FiveThirtyEight.

-This project aims to use python programming skills to analyze births data by year, month, week, day of the month and day of the week.
+This project aims to use python programming skills to analyze births data distribution and statistics by year, month, week, day of the month and day of the week.

 ### Built with: